davegreen/backupDhcpLogs/README.md

 ### Features

-- Backs DHCP logs from the previous day.
+- Backs DHCP logs from previous days.
 - Ability to backup the DHCP server configuration.

 ### To Do